todogroup/ospology/ospo-book/content/en/02-chapter.md

 ### Recommendation

 Executives require a particular type of communication.
-They need to have a clear picture of the role and value that each part of the orgnization brings.
+They need to have a clear picture of the role and value that each part of the organization brings.
 If the message is too detailed or vague, or if the subject is too specialist they can struggle to "get it".
 As the OSPO, you need to communicate the strategic value of open source and of the work the OSPO does to manage it.
 Showcasing visible benefits through case studies, success stories, or numerical reports can help to cut through with a clear and simple presentation that demonstrates OSPO initiatives are delivering with key organizational priorities.

 ## Resources and Footnotes